About the role

 About the opportunity

-The program is a partnership between Uniting Kildonan (lead agency), Sunbury Community Health, inTouch Multicultural Centre Against Family Violence and Foundation House and delivers the service to the Hume Moreland catchment of the DHHS North Region.
+The Arabic Speaking Family Violence program is a partnership between Uniting Kildonan (lead agency), Sunbury Community Health, inTouch Multicultural Centre Against Family Violence and Foundation House and delivers the service to the Hume Moreland catchment of the DHHS North Region.

 inTouch Multicultural Centre Against Family Violence co-facilitates the psycho-educational groups with the Family Violence Counsellors for women that are/have experienced Family Violence and Foundation House provides reflective practice supervision to staff in relation to clients who have experienced hardship, torture and trauma in their countries of origin and/or through the migration experience.

-•Arabic speaking cultural background and proficient in Arabic language highly desirable
+- Arabic speaking cultural background and proficient in Arabic language

-– Undertake strength based assessments, needs analysis, development of intervention plans and work with clients to bring about change; working with culturally and linguistically diverse communities.
+- – Undertaking strength based assessments, needs analysis, development of intervention plans and work with clients to bring about change; working with culturally and linguistically diverse communities.